Serbian Populist Party Looks To Extend Rule In Double-header Vote - UrduPoint

 Like many countries across the globe, Serbia has been battered by double-digit inflation.

-To blunt the hard edges of rising prices ahead of the polls, Vucic unleashed a barrage of state spending including pension increases and cash payouts to the elderly.
+To blunt the hard edges of rising prices ahead of the elections, Vucic unleashed a barrage of state spending including pension increases and cash payouts to the elderly.

 Vucic has used his more than a decade in power to consolidate control over the levers of power, including de facto control over the media.